Nostradamus4869/Parenting/README.md

-This is a Pytorch implementation of Parenting: Optimizing Knowledge Selection of Retrieval-Augmented Language Models with Parameter Decoupling and Tailored Tuning
+This is a naive Pytorch implementation of Parenting: Optimizing Knowledge Selection of Retrieval-Augmented Language Models with Parameter Decoupling and Tailored Tuning

 # Parenting: Optimizing Knowledge Selection of Retrieval-Augmented Language Models with Parameter Decoupling and Tailored Tuning

-More details of the paper and dataset will be released after it is published.
+🎉 **Our paper has been accepted by ACL 2025 Main Conference!**

+We are still working on optimizing the code in order to achieve a more convenient method for parameter space importance calculation.

+Special thanks to the open-source assistance from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).

 # The Code